Public API¶

 (including across composed operations) and preserve stricter guarantees.

-Example: if a custom op carries a JSONPointer[JSONBoolean], composing that op internally
+Examples: if a custom op carries a JSONPointer[JSONBoolean], composing that op internally

 using AddOp should keep the boolean-specific enforcement at runtime.